-Business owners looking for creative ways to grow and expand their business’s foot print sometimes turn to franchising in order to accomplish their goals.
-Franchising is a business concept where the original owner of a business sells territorial rights to run independently-owned versions of the existing business to other business owners known as franchisees.
+Business owners looking for creative ways to grow and expand sometimes turn to franchising in order to accomplish their goals.
+Franchising occurs when the original owner of a business sells territorial rights to run independently-owned versions of the existing business.
+The independent business owners are franchisees.
 While the concept is not for everybody, there are certainly advantages to this business model.

 Best practices to consider prior to franchising your business include the following: